-SAVE UP TO 40%!
-Our flagship training program is on sale!
+Get maximum results with our complete training program!
 I was living in the one and only Sin City—identified on the map as ‘Las Vegas’—and the faster-faster-more-more-more lifestyle for which the city is infamous had also managed to spill over into my workouts.

 As a bona fide Word Nerd growing up, I was rewarded by consistently making straight A’s (in everything but gym class, go figure).
 The drawback was that all I wanted to do was hunker down in my bed—always with snacks—to study and read every book I could get my eyes on.
 While this improved my GPA, it did not, however, improve my physical health.